VitalyPetkun/comparison/README.md

 This approach uses lidar to obtain information about the position of an object.
 Thus, we inherit all the problems associated with lidar, the difficult ones are:
 - reflective objects
-- poor consecration
+- objects paired with obscure lightning
 - small objects
 - geometrically simple objects.
-At this stage we do not use color in order to have the greatest possible invariance to the consecration.
+At this stage we do not use color in order to have the greatest possible invariance to the lighting.

 The approach involves two stages of scanning an object: to create an object and to recognize it.

-** Conclusion: ** This approach will work well for fairly large objects (about the size of a coffee machine) without major changes in illumination and without major changes in the appearance of the object.
+**Summary:** This approach will work well for fairly large objects (bigger than a coffee machine) without major changes in illumination and without major changes in the appearance of the object.